mrpmorris/Reducible/Docs/README.md

 # Reducible - documentation

+***Reducible*** is a Reducer library for [Microsoft .NET](https://dotnet.microsoft.com/)

 ## Reducer pattern

 Made popular by the JavaScript Redux library, and various other Flux pattern frameworks, the Reducer pattern is a very simple concept.
-You can take two states, and reduce them into one new state.
+You can take pieces of data (states), and reduce them into a single one new one.

 ![](./../Images/reducer-explanation-1.jpg)